Cornell-MAE-UG/fa25-portfolio-finnwoods/_projects/fa25-portfolio-finnwoods.md

 For water in our temperature range (36C - 10C) it can be modeled as an incompressible substance because its volume doesn't change much with pressure and all measurements are being taken at typical atmospheric pressure.
 This means delta U = delta H = C delta T, where C is the specific heat of 4.18 kJ/(kg K)

-Pluging in the final and initial temperatures we find
+Plugging in the final and initial temperatures we find

 |Flow &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|Hot &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|Cold &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|Average energy transfer &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|
 |---|---|---|---|